Equiresidual algebraic geometry I: The affine theory: The equiresidual Nullstellensatz and its affine consequences

 The following lemma is a generalisation of the existence of \og rational points" (i.e. morphisms to the base field) for any non-trivial finitely generated algebra over an algebraically closed field.

 \begin{lem} If $A$ is a finitely generated $k$-algebra, then $A_M\neq 0$ if and only if there exists a $k$-morphism $A_M\to k$. \end{lem} \begin{proof} It suffices to prove the direct sense.
-If $A_M\neq 0$, there exists by Noetherianity a maximal ideal $\m$ of $A_M$, and we let $\p:=\m\cap A$, an ideal of $A$ disjoint from $M_A$, and maximal as such.
-By Lemma \ref{CARSPE}, $\p$ is disjoint from $S$, and maximal as such, so by the Äquinullstellensatz (\ref{NSREL}) $\p$ is maximal and $A/\p\cong k$.
-As $A_M/\m\cong (A/\p)_M\cong k$ as $k$-algebras, $\m$ is the kernel of a morphism $A_M\to k$ and the proof is complete. \end{proof}
+If $A_M\neq 0$, let $\m$ be a maximal ideal of $A_M$, and let $\p:=\m\cap A$, an ideal of $A$ disjoint from $M_A$, and maximal as such.
+By Lemma \ref{CARSPE}, $\p$ is disjoint from $S$, and maximal as such, so by the \"Aquinullstellensatz \ref{NSREL} $\p$ is maximal and $A/\p\cong k$.
+As $A_M/\m\cong (A/\p)_M\cong k$ as $k$-algebras, $\m$ is the kernel of a morphism $A_M\to k$. \end{proof}